There seems to be nothing to talk about in business at the moment … except of course for Coronavirus!

 Whether you consider the government and media response to Coronavirus an overreaction or hype, or not, there is no doubt consumer sentiment and business confidence is taking a hit.
 Get on the front foot by taking the time to consider what you can do in your business to make it more resilient now and into the future.

 The federal government has also now responded and provided some detail on their economic stimulus package.
-There look to be some great opportunities for real estate businesses in these announcements – especially up to $25,000 cash injection from the government.
+There look to be some great opportunities for real estate businesses in these announcements – especially up to $100,000 cash injection from the government and potentially $1,500 per employee per fortnight with the Jobkeeper Payments.
 You can review our take on the stimulus package here.

 Qld government has also come out and provided some deferrals of payroll tax lodgements and payments.
 More on that here: https://businessdepot.com.au/blog/queensland-government-coronavirus-stimulus-package/